Alanbiju255/Alan-Network-scanner-/README.md

 ---

-Notes
+ℹ️ Notes

-Run the script as root/administrator to allow ARP scanning.
+🛡️ Run the script with administrator/root privileges

-This tool only works on local networks (LAN/Wi-Fi).
+🌐 Works only on local networks

-Hostnames may show as "Unknown" if not discoverable via reverse DNS.
+❓ Hostnames may appear as "Unknown" if not resolvable

 ---

-Author
+👨‍💻 Author

 Alan Biju
-Instagram: @alan.biju.75054
+📷 Instagram: @alan.biju.75054

----

 ---